nbkolev/interview-2025-04/01-counting/README.md

 # Development notes

 * During development an example non white noise file was produced by reusing the hdd data provided `bzip2 --decompress --stdout < bigf.json.bz2 | head -c 4G  > testdata-4G.bin`
-* The processing.py executable supports --stdin and --file switches.
+* The processing.py executable supports --stdin and --file switches
+* In order to test whether counting is indeed correct a synthetic test file was provided by `testdata-verifiable.c`

 # Requirements
 * Python + numpy (any recent versions)